Vaccines are free and widely available.

 - There are multiple COVID-19 vaccines that have been granted Emergency Use Authorization (EUA) by the U.S. Food and Drug Administration (FDA).
 This means the clinical evidence for the vaccines have met the agency's rigorous scientific standards and are considered to be safe and effective.
 They have been studied in clinical trials with large and diverse groups of people, of various ages, races and ethnicities.

-- On August 23, 2021, the FDA announced full approval of the Pfizer-BioNTech vaccine for adults ages 16 and older.
+- The FDA has given full approval to both the Moderna and Pfizer-BioNTech vaccines for adults ages 16 and older.
 Full FDA approval takes longer than Emergency Use Authorization because more data needs to be processed and reviewed over a longer period of time.
 When a product is fully approved by the FDA, patients can be assured that its recommendation is grounded in large amounts of scientific data.

 - Vaccines teach our immune systems how to recognize and fight the virus that causes COVID-19 without having to get sick or put yourself and others at risk of severe illness and death.